About the Gender-Based Violence Teaching Network

 The Gender-Based Violence Teaching Network emerged from the Time to Teach About Gender-Based Violence in Canada research project, led by Dr. Catherine Vanner and Dr. Claudia Mitchell at McGill University.

 The objective of this project is to support secondary school teachers and students in Canada to teach and learn about gender-based violence (GBV) issues when using provincial curricula.
 This website is one of the products emerging from the research project; it responds to calls from teachers for a space that brings together teachers interested in teaching about GBV issues with each other and with relevant resources.
 We hope you find it useful and invite you to join our community to contribute your own ideas and experiences!

 There are a few different ways to use the site.
-You can access the publicly available Resources, divided into Government Resources, Community Resources, Videos, Media and Literature, Research and Reports, and Support Services.
-You can also access Teacher-Built Resources or exchange ideas with other teachers in the Forum.
+The publicly available Resources section, divided into specific GBV topics, is available to support teachers.
 The Forum and Teacher-Built Resources pages are only accessible to members of the network.
 To become a member, sign up here.
 Read project updates or share your own experience on the Blog (you must be a member to write a blog post).
 Finally, let us know if you have resources you would like us to share or suggestions for the website on the Contact page.